soi-20/brains/_pages/functionalflow.md

 </p>

-We are still way far from that kind of individual advanced tech in 2018, though we are slowly becoming the cyborg with supercomputer in our pocket.
+We are still way far from that kind of individual advanced tech in 2018, though we are slowly becoming the cyborg with a supercomputer in our pocket.
 With the sheer amount of information available in the world today, we have become overwhelmed.
 Our mind is in a constant racing state.

 Inspired by Ghost in the Shell, I believe the future of human thinking is to decentralize ourselves to a network like "GHOSTS in the Shell".
-I think we should try to turn our brain into composable and functional brains by starting to view everything as a function, and iterate it like a machine.
+I think we should try to turn our brain into composable and functional brains by starting to view everything as a function and iterate it like a machine.

 We need to elevate our mind in this digital age.
 Not only as human, but also as human + machine.